Just rosemary sprigs and water, and you can make your own rosemary water for hair right now. It’s that easy!

 - Spray daily onto dry hair or 2-3 times weekly for normal hair.

-Store the rosemary water spray in the fridge for up to one month.
+Store the rosemary water spray in the fridge for up to two weeks.